UBC-Rocket/payloads-firmware/README.md

 # Payloads firmware

+This is the firmware for UBC Rocket's Cloudburst payload, to be used in Launch Canada 2026.
+The architecture is fairly simple: we continuously read accelerometer and UV data, write the data to an SD card, while monitoring for commands from the LoRa radio module.
+In all honesty I don't know exactly what we're meant to be testing, but that means that you don't have to either to understand this codebase.

 STM32G0B1CCT6 firmware generated with STM32CubeMX and built with CMake, Ninja, and the Arm GNU toolchain (and codex).